zapster/lily58-mods/Lily58_Pro_USB_C_Reset_Ext/README.md

 ### Known Issues

 * The part names and the name silk screens are face the other direction.
 Since the parts are inherited from the Lily58 PCB, the name should be flipped.
+* All holes that connect to the Lily58 Pro PCB should probably use the same size for simplicity.